-We know weight loss is more than just cutting down your calories and doing a bit of exercise.
-Do probiotics help with weight loss as well?
+We know weight loss is more than just cutting down your calories and doing a bit of exercise, but could taking probiotics help with weight loss?

 Gut microbes and obesity

-We know that people who are obese have a different microbial balance in their gut compared to people with a leaner body shape.
+We know that people who are obese tend to have a different mix of bacteria in their gut compared to people with a leaner body shape.

 Diet causes obesity, not the microbes.
 But gut microbes can increase inflammation and metabolism, which can affect weight gain.